Bring that sporty vibe into your classic wardrobe.

 Instead of delicate nylons, try thick tights or layering with leggings, but remember: leggings aren’t pants.
 We aren’t going to yoga.
 Wearing them under a tunic or dress is a great dressed up sporty option.

-Sports and Classic Brands
+Active and Chic Brands

 There are some brands that were made for you.
 Any of the athletic brands will be great for shoes like Adidas, Nike, Puma, and New Balance.
 Eddie Bauer, Columbia, Burberry, Lululemon, Athleta, Abercrombie, Converse, Sperry, G.H.
 Bass, American Eagle Outfitters, Born, Land’s End, Birkenstock, Tory (Burch) Sport, Chaps, Levi’s, Ralph Lauren, Polo, DKNY, Fossil, Patagonia, Frye, Lacoste, Hunter, L.L.
 Bean, Minnetonka, Ugg, Barbour, Under Armour, and Skechers.
 My favorite jeans are from Express because they are stretchy but hold their shape, flattering, and so comfortable.